All her life, Lorri Devlin had been told that the troubling feelings she frequently experienced had a simple cause: She was "just anxious."

 Midway through the flight, Devlin had been napping when she awoke suddenly, feeling that something was "horribly wrong."
 The walls of the plane seemed paper thin, she said, and she felt a rolling terror.
 The last thing she remembers before losing consciousness was asking her husband for help.

 Devlin awoke soon afterward feeling confused and agitated.
 She lay across the middle and aisle seats, her head in her husband's lap.
 Flight attendants crowded around her, inexplicably patting her with wet brown paper towels.
-Devlin realised that her jeans were wet: she had urinated involuntarily.
+Devlin realized that her jeans were wet: she had urinated involuntarily.
 "I was mortified," she said.

 An hour later, after landing in Providence, paramedics trundled her off to a small community hospital.